Obecalp/HLA-EPregistry_download/README.md

 # Introduction

-This project come in addition of HLA-EPI_Bash (https://github.com/Obecalp/HLA-EPI_Bash-edit) and aim to upload required eplets data to run it from HLA Eplet Registry (https://epregistry.com.br/index/databases/database/ABC).
+This project comes in addition of HLA-EPI_Bash (https://github.com/Obecalp/HLA-EPI_Bash-edit) and aim to upload required eplets data to run it from HLA Eplet Registry (https://epregistry.com.br/index/databases/database/ABC).

-This project don't aim to be long term, the script is strongly dependant of the website structure, and any redesign would be susceptible make it obsolete.
-Still, it's entirely functionnal thee 07/06/2023
+This project doesn't aim to be long term, the script is strongly dependant of the website structure, and any redesign would be susceptible make it obsolete.
+Still, it's entirely functionnal the 07/06/2023

 # Dependencies

-There isn't any meaningfull dependencies, only basic libraries are used (csv,sys)
+There isn't any meaningfull dependencies, only basics libraries are used (csv,sys)

 # Input